 Unfortunately, the bond market might be sending a different signal.
 If the Fed holding tight on raising rates is good for the economy, you would expect long-term interest rates to rise.
 The logic being – better economic growth leads to higher inflation, which is bad for bonds, resulting in higher yields.
 The bond market however, did the opposite – yields fell.
 The bond market may be pricing in the idea that the Fed has already raised rates too far for this cycle.
 In fact, futures markets are suggesting that rate cuts are more likely than hikes over the next 12 months (see table below).

 While we welcome the pop our equity positions experienced yesterday, the Fed pause doesn’t suggest it will be smooth sailing indefinitely.
 This happens during every business cycle.
 The yield curve is still very flat, with parts of the curve inverted.
 The big question now is whether or not economic growth, which has been slowing, continues to decelerate.
-We will be keeping a close eye on our Business Cycle Index for clues as to whether this is a mid-cycle pause, or the end of the cycle.
+We will be keeping a close eye on our Business Cycle Indicator for clues as to whether this is a mid-cycle pause, or the end of the cycle.
 Both include the actions the Fed took yesterday.